The Ultimate Step by Step Guide to SEO

 Search Engine Index

-The index is Google’s massive database or catalogue of web pages and online content discovered by the crawler.
+The index is Google’s massive database or catalog of web pages and online content discovered by the crawler.

 Search Engine Algorithm

-Search engines like Google use a complex formula, or algorithm, that’s responsible for the search results.
-Google uses their trademarked “PageRank” algorithm to determine search ranking and visibility.
+Search engines like Google use a complex formula or algorithm that’s responsible for the search results.
+Google uses its trademarked “PageRank” algorithm to determine search ranking and visibility.

 Google’s mission has always been to present the most relevant search results to the user.
 In their own words...

 Outside of your quality content, the search algorithm evaluates over 200 ranking factors when determining your rank and prominence in the SERPs.
 All are important to an effective and successful optimization strategy.
-However, for this SEO Guide, we will focus on the top 3.
+However, we will focus on the top 3 for this SEO Guide.

 Google Ranking Factors